NorthStarUAS/ImageAnalysis/scripts/README.md

   things.
 This should be run after the 4a-matching step, and can be rerun later to reset the matches.

-  ## 4b-simple-matches-reset.py

-  Start with the original pair-wise match set and regenerate a matches_direct version of this with no extra checking or validation.
-  You shouldn't ever need/want to run this script under normal circumstances.

   ## 4c-review-matches.py

   This should be done on the original match pairs before full chain